ChrisJamesC/react-native-design-kit-boilerplate/README.md

 # React-Native design kit boilerplace

-A boitler plate to implement design kit libraries.
+A boilerplate to implement design kit libraries.

 ## Expo Preview of the main branch